 Years ago, especially before sealed, maintenance-free car batteries, most vehicle owners were more diligent about checking the battery and charging system because they feared a frozen battery.

 "The maintenance-free characteristics of batteries today often makes us forget how long it's been since it was replaced or looked at," Kimbrough said.
 "In the maintenance-free era, we don't think about whether our car is going to start or not.
 We're already down the road somewhere, in our minds."

-Among warning signs that a battery no longer holds a charge are that the headlights become dimmer or a vehicle's clock starts to lose time, Kimbrough said.
+Among warning signs that a car battery no longer holds a charge are that the headlights become dimmer or a vehicle's clock starts to lose time, Kimbrough said.
 In some vehicles, the clock might reset to 12 or 1 o'clock.
 If a dashboard warning light for the charging system comes on, that usually means the alternator isn't recharging the battery.

-Some batteries have indicators that typically glow green to show that a battery is fully charged, but Kimbrough said motorists shouldn't count on that because it's "just for one cell, so that doesn't have anything to do with the other five."
+Some car batteries have indicators that typically glow green to show that a car battery is fully charged, but Kimbrough said motorists shouldn't count on that because it's "just for one cell, so that doesn't have anything to do with the other five."

 Cold temperatures make engines harder to start because the engine oil is thicker, requiring more effort from the electric starter motor.
 Cold weather also saps battery power.
 Interstate says a car battery loses 33 percent of its power when the temperature drops below freezing and more than 50 percent when it goes below zero, so just when you need more power, you have less to start your car.

 "That's why preventive maintenance is a good idea," Kimbrough said.